ABTdomain/ctlogs-mcp/README.md

 ## Who makes this

-CTlogs is built on the technology behind [ABTdomain.com](https://abtdomain.com), the domain intelligence platform, and shares its data and tooling with [Domainkits.com](https://domainkits.com), which covers domain search and newly registered domains.
+CTlogs.io is built on the technology behind [ABTdomain.com](https://abtdomain.com), the domain intelligence platform, and shares its data and tooling with [Domainkits.com](https://domainkits.com), which covers domain search and newly registered domains.
 Certificate Transparency is one lens on the same picture: names appear in the domain registries, in DNS, and in the certificate logs, and the three sites look at the same names from those three sides.

 Open source tools and datasets from the same team are on [github.com/ABTdomain](https://github.com/ABTdomain).